exekube/exekube/_docs/setup/gcp-gke.md

     alias xk=". .env && docker-compose run --rm exekube"
     ```

-3. If you don't have one, create a [Google Account](https://console.cloud.google.com/).
-Then, create a new Google Cloud Platform [Project](https://console.cloud.google.com).
+3. If you don't already have one, create a [Google Account](https://console.cloud.google.com/).
+Then, create a new [GCP Project](https://console.cloud.google.com).

     | Project name | Project ID |
     | --- | --- |
     | Production Project | production-project-20180101 |

-4. Rename `.env.example` file in repo root to `.env`.
-Set the `TF_VAR_gcp_project` variable to the value from previous step.
+4. Rename `.env.example` file in repo root to `.env` and set the `TF_VAR_gcp_project` variable to the value from previous step.

     ```bash
     mv .env.example .env